BackofenLab/CRISPRidentify/README.md

 * `--input_folder <path_to_the_folder>`

 Specifies the mode where a folder with fasta files which will be used as the input for CRISPRidentify.
-The CRISPR array search will be then conducted separately for each file in the corresponding input folder
+The CRISPR array search will be then conducted separately for each file in the corresponding input folder.

 ```
 python CRISPRidentify.py --input_folder TestInput